novakjason/giphy-panel/README.md

-# giphy-panel
+# Fun with Gifs!
 A dynamic web page that populates with gifs of your choice using the GIPHY API.

 ## Instructions
 #### 1. Click on a button to view 10 gifs related to the anime titled on that button.
-#### 2. Fill in the search bar with a title of your choice to create a new button.
+#### 1. Fill in the search bar with a title of your choice to create a new button.

 ### Giphy API Documentation